julien-heysam/ml-cookicutter/{{ cookiecutter.repo_name }}/README.md

 ```
 Please use `make lint` to clean your project, it will run `black, isort, and flake8`, *black* is already available in pre-commit hook

-if you just created the project, please use the command `make create_gcs_bucket` to generate the required bucket for the project

 #### Build the doc:

 ```